charlie-harvard/e28/p4/README.md

 ### Searching
 Searching function is implemented on the navigation bar.
 In order to start a search, users need to enter at least 2 charactars in the text box.
 This is implemented by using **Vuelidate**.
 On the Search Results page, Recent search keywords are displayed and linked to the corresponding results.
 Recent search keywords are stored locally.

+### Unit Test
+Expect NewsList component to display at least one news.

+### E2E Test
+Covers all pages and channel saving function.